 In addition, compliant companies operate under various financial codes of conduct and must adhere to a strict set of rules.
 At Parasol, we’re a member of the FCSA and APSCO which means that we will always operate legally and ethically.

-You can also find more about the benefits of working with Parasol here.
+Find out more about the benefits of working with Parasol.

 How can Parasol help?

 Whatever your current situation - whether you’re thinking of making the change to contracting or you’re currently working in the construction industry under a client - Parasol could be the solution for you.
-Take a look at our Construction Industry Scheme.
+Take a look at our offering for those working under the Construction Industry Scheme.